 - 26:705:677 Qualitative Research Methods

 Course numbers may change in a given academic year.
-Please consult DGA’s website (http://dga.rutgers.edu ) for updated details.
+Please consult the schedule of classes for updated details.

 Electives (9 credits):

 Students are required to complete three (3) elective courses.
 These may be taken by a combination of online courses, independent study (no more than one (1) course, three (3) credits) or transfer of credits from another institution of higher learning (no more than nine (9)).
-Three (3) electives may be joined with an applicable AI discipline to qualify for a Certificate.
-Approved electives offered by the various departments are located in Appendix A. Additional courses may be taken with the written approval of the Director.
+Please consult the schedule of classes for electives offered in the current semester.
+Additional courses in other departments may be taken with the written approval of the Director.

 Language Requirement (No credit):